Scientific Reasoning and Discovery

 Students will explore modern scientific topics in depth using a hands-on, inquiry-based learning approach, with the goal of enhancing general scientific and mathematical literacy.
 Each semester, students will use the basic tools and methodologies of a specific scientific discipline; reflect on both the strengths and limitations of modern science; apply the scientific method; develop hypotheses and conduct experiments; recognize the importance of collecting accurate and precise data; use scientific reasoning and statistics to draw logical conclusions from data; consider sources of scientific error and uncertainty; and accurately communicate scientific information and results.
 By engaging in a Scientific Reasoning & Discovery seminar each semester, students will connect basic science to its varied applications in society and develop the important habit of critically evaluating scientific claims.
 A variety of course topics will be offered each semester in disciplines such as biology, physics, astronomy, chemistry, etc., reflecting each instructor’s particular area of expertise.

-First year students take one Scientific Reasoning and Discovery course each semester.
+First year students take one Scientific Reasoning & Discovery course each semester (HONR 1033 in Fall, HONR 1034 in Spring).

-First year students may also take a Scientific Reasoning and Discovery alternative instead of Scientific Reasoning and Discovery (HONR 1033 and HONR 1034).
+First year students may also take a pre-approved Scientific Reasoning & Discovery alternatives in the place of HONR 1033 and/or HONR 1034.

 Professor Thiago Moreira